ylqi007/notebooks-old/MachineLearning_and_DeepLearning/Computer_Vision-计算机视觉/02_Conclusion_Anchor.md

-> **Encode anchor with gt_box**
+> **Loss Function (Encode anchor with gt_box)**
 >
-> We assign a positive label to two kinds of anchors: (i) the anchor/anchors with the highest Intersection-over-Union (IoU) overlap with a ground-truth box, or (ii) an anchor that has an IoU overlap higher than 0.7 with any ground-truth box. ==Note that a single ground-truth box may assign positive labels to multiple anchors.== Usually the second condition is sufficient to determine the positive samples; but we still adopt the first condition for the reason that in some rare cases the second condition may find no positive sample.
-We assign a negative label to a non-positive anchor if its IoU ratio is lower than 0.3 for all ground-truth boxes.
+> For training RPNs, we assign a binary class label (of being an object or not) to each anchor. ==We assign a positive label to two kinds of anchors: (i) the anchor/anchors with the highest Intersection-over-Union (IoU) overlap with a ground-truth box, or (ii) an anchor that has an IoU overlap higher than 0.7 with any ground-truth box.
+Note that a single ground-truth box may assign positive labels to multiple anchors.== Usually the second condition is sufficient to determine the positive samples; but we still adopt the first condition for the reason that in some rare cases the second condition may find no positive sample.
+We assign a negative label to ==a non-positive anchor== if its IoU ratio is lower than 0.3 for all ground-truth boxes.
 Anchors that neither positive nor negative do not contribute to the training objective.

 * Anchors assigned positive labels:
   * Have the highest IoU with a ground-truth box.
   * Have an IoU overlap higher than 0.7 with any ground-truth box.
   * A single ground-truth box may assign positive labels to multiple anchors.
+  * (i) 与任何 gt box 的 IoU 有大于 0.7 的 anchor boxes，都设置为 positive label；(ii) 有些 anchor boxes 与 gt boxes 最大的 IoU 不超过设定的阈值(0.5)，但是也将其设置为 positive。
 * Anchors assigned negative labels:
   * If its IoU is lower than 0.3 for all ground-truth boxes, i.e. the max IoU is lower than 0.3.
 * Anchors that neither positive nor negative do not contribute to the training objective. 也就是 ignored anchors 对训练目标没有贡献。